 The non-thermal moves, both vertical and horizontal, are often as large or larger than the thermal moves but much more difficult to calculate.
-In our experience the dynamic moves are usually ignored.
+In our experience, dynamic moves are usually ignored.

-These movements can be caused by foundation problems, by pipe strains and stresses, loose anchor bolts or changes in the load, etc. Whatever the cause or causes, almost the only way to determine the movements is continuous computerized monitoring of the alignment.
+These movements can be caused by foundation problems, pipe strains, and stresses, loose anchor bolts or changes in the load, etc. Whatever the cause or causes, almost the only way to determine the movements is through continuous computerized monitoring of the alignment.